 Fermented hot sauces have been a staple in the kitchen for generations.
 Fermenting sounds complex, but really when done properly, it’s very simple.
 Fermentation is the decomposition of the pepper mash for the hot sauce by healthy bacteria and enzymes.
 This is typically done by submerging the pepper mash completely in salt brine, sealing it with an airtight lid, and placing the jar in a shaded space for a week, at a minimum.

 An unfermented hot sauce is much simpler: pepper mash is combined with vinegar.
 A good starting point is a fifty-fifty mix of pepper mash and vinegar, but you can play with the ratio to get something that suits your taste preferences.

 Because of the time required for fermentation, a fermented hot sauce will take at least a week to be ready.
 Some recipes involve much longer fermentation periods.
 An unfermented hot sauce requires only the time it takes to measure and combine the ingredients.
 Check out our simple jalapeño hot sauce as an unfermented example.

 Fermented hot sauces are popular for having greater complexity in their flavor profiles when compared to unfermented ones.
 Fermentation has different effects on each hot sauce ingredient, resulting in a more layered and nuanced taste.
 Unfermented hot sauces tend to have all of the ingredient flavors up front and in your face, so to speak.
 There is not as much subtlety or complexity.

 How does fermentation affect heat?

-Fermentation tends to mellow out the heat from chili peppers, so that fermented hot sauces tend to be milder in addition to having more flavor.
+Fermentation tends to mellow out the heat from chili peppers, so fermented hot sauces tend to be milder and have more flavor.
 Unfermented hot sauces tend to be hotter since these sauces have not undergone a fermentation process to mellow out the chili peppers.